etherben/project/diary.md

 TODO:

--research howto on:  best frameworks and databases to use(think overall capabilities, security implementatioin, performance, ui integration), how to allow uploading files to websites (also best framework for), converting data onto graphs and making them visually appealing.
+how to allow uploading files to websites (also best framework for), converting data onto graphs and making them visually appealing.
--
--FIGURE OUT WHY GIT CANT CLONE TO LAPTOP!!!!!

 30/09 - 3/10